vhelin/wla-dx/doc/asmdiv.rst

     .REDEFINE \1 = ?1 + 1      ; \1 here is the definition's name,
     .ENDM                      ; and ?1 is its value.

-    REDEFINER @DEFINITION_A    ; here we feed the definition's name ; as first argument, not it's value
+    REDEFINER &DEFINITION_A    ; here we feed the definition's name ; as first argument, not it's value

 This is not a compulsory directive.